-Lesson 51 compares lower (dvaita) and higher (advaita) forms of bhakti (devotion) and their purpose.
-How does a realized one worship?
-What is the point of puja/devotion/temples/church, if in truth you are never NOT other then wholeness?
-Krishna also says “seeing Atma everywhere is seeing Isvara (God) everywhere.
-Thus to know Thyself (Limitless Awareness) is to actually know Isvara.
-There's no difference between Self and Isvara because the truth of both is Brahman.
+Lesson 51 compares lower (dvaita) and higher (advaita) forms of devotion (bhakti) and their purpose.
+How does a realized master worship?
+What is the point of puja/devotion/temples/church, if in truth “I” am never NOT apart from the WHOLE?
+Krishna even says “Seeing atma everywhere is seeing ishvara everywhere”.
+Thus to know thyself is to actually know God.
+Because the essence of self and God is one SAME consciousness.

 Bhagavad Gita Chapter 6, Verse 30:

 yo māṃ paśyati sarvatra sarvaṃ ca mayi paśyati |

 tasyāhaṃ na praṇaśyāmi sa ca me na praṇaśyati ||